ansible-collections/news-for-maintainers/README.md

 # Guidelines

 - Please do **not** create issues to ask questions.
-Join us on [Matrix or IRC](https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat) instead.
+Join us on [Matrix or IRC](https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat) or create a `Discussion` and link it to the issue instead.
-- Please avoid unnecessary discussions in issues.
+- Please avoid unnecessary discussions in issues, use the `Discussions` feature as described above.
 Every comment posted will notify **a lot** of folks!
 You can add reactions to an issue/a comment instead for feedback that does not annoy everyone.